qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

    |                    ----------------- borrow later used here
 ```

-A **mutation can invalidate the memory layout that interior pointer points to**, mutable borrow exclusiveness is still important for memory safety in single-threaded case.
+Note that sometimes mutating can keep validity of interior pointer.
+For example, changing an element in `Vec<u32>` doesn't invalidate interior pointer to elements, because there is no memory layout change.
+But Rust by default prevents all mutation when interior pointer exists (unless using interior mutability).

 ### Interior pointer in other languages

-Note that Golang also supports interior pointer, but doesn't have such restriction.
+Golang also supports interior pointer, but doesn't have such restriction.
 For example, interior pointer into slice:

 ```go
 package main